-New Jersey Sex Crimes Attorney
+Sex Crimes Attorney in New Jersey

-If you or a loved one has been accused of a sex crime, you need a New Jersey criminal defense lawyer who will fight to protect your rights and ensure your side of the story is heard.
+If you or a loved one has been accused of a sex crime, you need an NJ criminal defense lawyer who will fight to protect your rights and ensure your side of the story is heard.
 At the Law Office of Jason A. Volet, our New Jersey sex crimes defense lawyer began his career as a Monmouth County prosecutor, so he benefits from having an insider’s perspective on how these crimes are prosecuted in Freehold and surrounding areas.
 Throughout his distinguished career, Jason Volet has handled more than 2,000 criminal cases, giving him the in-depth knowledge and extensive experience needed to stand up for the rights of adults and juveniles who are facing serious charges.

 If you have been accused of a sex crime, you can’t afford to leave your future in the hands of an inexperienced or overwhelmed defense attorney.
 Let our highly qualified and loyal New Jersey sex crimes lawyer begin fighting for your future today.
 Schedule a free case consultation to discuss how our dedicated legal team can help you fight these charges and get through this distressing time in your life.